-- The Member has taken responsibility with the College, she made admissions to the allegations and entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; - The Member has no prior discipline history with the College.
+- The Member has taken responsibility with the College and has admitted to the allegations and entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; and - The Member has no prior discipline history with the College.

 The proposed penalty provides for general deterrence through the 4-month suspension of the Member's certificate of registration.
-To date seventy-five cases have been referred to the Discipline Committee involving similar schemes of benefit fraud, there is a need to send a clear message to the nursing profession that dishonesty of this form is not acceptable, and to the public that this kind of conduct will not be tolerated.
+General deterrence is significant in this case as there are at least 75 similar fraudulent cases that have been referred to the College and there needs to be a strong message sent to all members of the College, that this type of behaviour will not be tolerated.

 The proposed penalty provides for specific deterrence through the oral reprimand and the 4-month suspension of the Member's certificate of registration.
-The oral reprimand will assist the Member in gaining a greater understanding of how her actions are perceived by the profession and the public.
-The suspension sends a strong signal to the Member that this kind of behaviour is not acceptable and will ensure this conduct is not repeated.
+The oral reprimand will assist the Member in gaining a greater understanding of how her actions are perceived by the nursing profession and the general public.
+The suspension sends a strong signal to the Member that this kind of behaviour is unacceptable and will ensure this conduct is not repeated.

-The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert and review of the College's publications, which will prepare the Member to return to ethical practice and to meet the standards expected of nurses.
+The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert, at the Member's own expense, and a review of the College's publications, and completion of the associated Reflective Questionnaires, online learning modules and decision tools.
+This will prepare the Member to return to ethical practice and meet the standards expected of nurses.

-Overall, the public is protected through the 12 months of employer notification, which will ensure employer oversight on her return to practice.
+Overall, the public is protected through the 12 months of employer notification from the date the Member returns to the practice of nursing.
+The Member will notify her employer of the decision.
+This will ensure employer oversight on her return to practice.